Rotations & Concentration Areas

 - Group experience

 Level of supervision depends on previous experience.
-Rotation experiences could include: integrating an Eating Disorder Inventory and clinical interview as part of assessment experience or work with an individual client; carrying 2-4 body image and eating disorder individual clients; co-leading the My Body, My Self psychoeducational group for a term if group is running; co-leading the Healing Together eating disorders process group all year if the group is running, participating in some eating disorders outreach including All Sizes Fit, a program emphasizing the health at every size philosophy; participating in secondary supervision with an eating disorder specialist on staff.
+Rotation experiences could include: integrating an Eating Disorder Inventory and clinical interview as part of assessment experience or work with an individual client; carrying 2-4 clients with body image and eating disorder concerns; co-leading the My Body, My Self psychoeducational group for a term if group is running; co-leading the Healing Together eating disorders process group all year if the group is running, participating in some eating disorders outreach including All Sizes Fit, a program emphasizing the health at every size philosophy; participating in rotation supervision with an eating disorder specialist on staff.

 Substance Abuse Rotation

-The Alcohol and Other Drug Abuse (AODA) Intern Rotation offers a concentration in substance abuse assessment, brief phone assessment, and intervention working with students with substance use issues.
+The Substance Abuse rotation offers a concentration in substance abuse assessment, brief phone assessment, and intervention with students facing substance use issues.
 A variety of clinical experiences are available including:

-- Facilitating BASICS, a one-session psycho-educational group for conduct-mandated students
+- Facilitating BASICS I, a one-session psycho-educational group for mandated students

-- Conducting individual one to four individual session BASICS sessions for mandated students
+- Conducting BASICS II and III individual sessions, which range from one to four sessions for mandated students

-- Possibilty of teaching a class or two for students in the collegiate recovery program
+- Possibility of teaching a class or two for students in the collegiate recovery program

 - Providing individual and group therapy to students self-reporting substance abuse issues, and providing AOD prevention outreach.